What is exposure compensation?

 - so you set your exposure compensation to +1,

-- the exposure indicator will then show underexposed.
+- the exposure indicator will show an underexposed reading

-- You then up the exposure by one stop to bring the exposure indicator to zero.
+- so you up the exposure by one stop to bring the exposure indicator to zero

-As you can see, it’s a long-winded way of going about it.
+As you can see, it’s a long-winded way of going about setting exposure.

 Also, if you forget that you have exposure compensation set and move onto another scene, you won’t have an accurate exposure reading and your images will be overexposed (been there, done that, scratched my head like an idiot until I figured out what was wrong).

-The only exception in manual mode is if you’re using auto ISO.
+The only exception for using exposure compensation in manual mode is when you use auto ISO.
 In this instance, the camera will adjust the ISO by however much you set the exposure compensation to.
-So, if you’ve set it to +1, the auto ISO will increase the ISO by 1 stop.
+So, if you’ve set it to +1, the camera’s auto ISO will increase the ISO by 1 stop.

 2. Exposure compensation in aperture priority mode

-When adjusting exposure compensation in aperture priority, the camera adjusts the shutter speed accordingly.
+When adjusting exposure compensation in aperture priority, the camera adjusts shutter speed accordingly.

 If you know that the camera will underexpose the shot, adjust the exposure compensation up.
-You’ll see that, as soon as you move the exposure compensation from 0, the exposure indicator shows (it wouldn’t otherwise be visible) and it indicates overexposed.
+As soon as you move the exposure compensation from 0, the exposure indicator shows (it wouldn’t otherwise be visible) and it indicates overexposed.

 It doesn’t mean that your shot will be overexposed, only that the camera thinks it will be.
 There are times when you know more than the exposure meter.